 Nursing homes (care homes with nursing care) usually employ their own registered nurses.
 If you have been assessed as needing nursing care, the NHS will pay the home a standard rate for the nursing element of care.
-It won’t pay for the other care home costs, such as the accommodation.
+It won’t pay for the other care home costs, such as food and accommodation.

 Registered nursing care can include direct nursing tasks as well as the planning, supervision and monitoring of nursing and healthcare tasks to meet your needs.

 The NHS-funded Nursing Care payments per week (2021-22) were:

 - Wales: £184.32 for the NHS component, £7.48 for the local authority/self-funder component.

 - Northern Ireland: £100

 We are awaiting confirmation of the payments for 2022-23, there are currently no plans to raise the payments in Northern Ireland.

 The nursing care contribution is paid directly to the care home by the NHS.
 If you pay your own care fees, this amount should be deducted from the bill.
 Although it might be the case that the care home will quote you a fee that doesn’t include nursing costs, in which case they are unlikely to pass on the FNC.

 Before 1 October 2007 FNC was paid at three different levels – low, medium and high.
 If you qualified for FNC before 1 October 2007 and continue to qualify in 2021-22, you will receive the higher rate of £258.08 per week in England.